rao-dotcom/2021-hardware-miniproj/README.md

 ## Part 2: Python sensor exercise

 The commands in this section are all run on the Raspberry Pi, over SSH or HDMI+keyboard.
+The PyBluez package requires a Linux computer such as the Raspberry Pi for full functionality including BLE.
 Let's update the Raspberry Pi OS, as the OS releases only happen a few times a year.

 ```sh